snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_model_docs.md

-{% docs table_interactions_this_run %}
-This staging table shows all media player events within the current incremental run and calculates play_time.
-It could be used in custom models for more in-depth time based calculations.
-{% enddocs %}

 {% docs table_base_this_run %}
 This staging table aggregates media player interactions within the current run to a pageview level that is considered a base level for media plays.
 {% enddocs %}